cghane/experimenting-with-synteins/report/technical_report.md

 - AI-driven iterative optimisation
 - Synteins-style safety and stabilisation analysis

 The approach produced a set of 5 lead candidates with predicted interface confidence scores in the 75–84 range (on a 0–100 scale), low aggregation risk, and multiple identified stabilisation strategies.
-While experimental validation remains essential, this pipeline represents the type of systematic, quantitative thinking required for modern AI-guided therapeutics development.
+While experimental validation remains essential, this pipeline attempts to embody the systematic, quantitative thinking required for modern AI-guided therapeutics development.

 ---